 - Other intangible losses

 An insurance company may or may not automatically pay you for pain and suffering or these other types of damages.
-However, if you or your lawyer are able to collect evidence of these damages and their value, it may give you leverage to have them included in a settlement offer.
+However, if you or your truck accident lawyer are able to collect evidence of these damages and their value, it may give you leverage to have them included in a settlement offer.
 If the insurance company refuses to make you a fair offer, you can use this evidence to argue your case on trial instead.

 Putting a price on likely future expenses and intangible losses can be difficult, but a personal injury lawyer may be able to help you do this with evidence from your medical records, expert testimony, and other documentation.